HumbertoA123/ap-labs/labs/lab4.2/README.md

 To run the program first type `make`

-Now type `./multipler -n n` where n is the number of buffer you will give to the program.
+Now type `./multipler -n n` where n is the number of buffers you will give to the program.
+For example `./multipler -n 12`

 General instructions
 --------------------